Clockwork Mage (1985)

 I know I know I know Role Aids sucks but getting through the Giovanni Chronicle is pretty grueling and I need a break alright?
 I almost found another good module.
 Or at least I think I did.
 This module tries to be good.
 It tries so hard but it fucks itself on so many levels.
 The core is solid but damn its in the detail.

 The premise is great!
 Picture two wizards.
-Not your typical greybearded and solemn elminster/gandalf bozos but more like the foppish bastards from Vance’s Rhialto the Marvellous or any selection of wizards from Terry Pratchett or some shit.
-A prankwar between Humbert the Clockwork Mage and the local magic user Kazin (who rides a feathered Red Dragon yyyeeessss) gets massively out of hand when Humbert actually steals her demon-controlling regalia and refuses to give them back for months, finally prompting her to lock him in a complex clockwork structure in the middle of his mansion.
-The adventurers are sent to investigate and promptly have to deal with both her wish to get the item back and Alex, his head Automaton’s wish to get him freed and her pet Red Dragon’s demand to get a lost gemstone back.
+Not your typical greybearded and solemn Elminster/Gandalf bozos but more like the foppish loons from Vance’s Rhialto the Marvellous or any selection of wizards from Terry Pratchett or some shit.
+A prankwar between Humbert the Clockwork Mage and the local magic user Kazin (who rides a feathered Red Dragon yyyeeessss) gets massively out of hand when Humbert actually steals her demon-controlling regalia and refuses to give them back for months on end, finally prompting her to shrink him and imprison him in a complex clockwork structure in the middle of his mansion.
+The adventurers are sent to investigate and promptly have to deal with both her wish to get the item back, his head Automaton Alex’s wish to get him freed and her pet Red Dragon’s demand to get a lost gemstone back.

 First up, the adventure bullshits its way around the obvious plotholes pretty well.
 Kazin is magically barred from entering the tower that holds her Regalia so she needs someone else to do it, Alex is bound to obey her and can only indirectly funnel the party to the solution of the adventure and Humbert’s indentured apprentice is too much of a bozo to show any initiative either way.